BOND REPORT: Treasurys See Buying As Stocks Waver

-Treasury prices rose, pulling yields lower, on Wednesday after U.S. stocks struggled to maintain their record rally.
+Treasury prices rose, pulling yields lower Wednesday after U.S. stocks struggled for direction.

 Continue Reading Below